goswinr/Rhino.Scripting.Fsharp/README.md

 Many RhinoScript function take variable types of input parameters.
 This is implemented with method overloads.
 Many RhinoScript function have optional parameters.
 These are also implemented as optional method parameters.
 ### Example
-for example `rhsy.ObjectLayer` can be called in several ways:
+for example `Scripting.ObjectLayer` can be called in several ways:

-`rhsy.ObjectLayer(guid)` to get the layer of one object, returns a string
+`Scripting.ObjectLayer(guid)` to get the layer of one object, returns a string
-`rhsy.ObjectLayer(guid, string)` to set the layer of one object (fails if layer does not exist), no return value
+`Scripting.ObjectLayer(guid, string)` to set the layer of one object (fails if layer does not exist), no return value
-`rhsy.ObjectLayer(guid, string, createLayerIfMissing = true )` to set the layer of one object, and create the layer if it does not exist yet, no return value
+`Scripting.ObjectLayer(guid, string, createLayerIfMissing = true )` to set the layer of one object, and create the layer if it does not exist yet, no return value
-`rhsy.ObjectLayer(list of guids, string)` to set the layer of several objects (fails if layer does not exist), no return value
+`Scripting.ObjectLayer(list of guids, string)` to set the layer of several objects (fails if layer does not exist), no return value
-`rhsy.ObjectLayer(list of guids, string, createLayerIfMissing = true )` to set the layer of several objects, and create the layer if it does not exist yet , no return value
+`Scripting.ObjectLayer(list of guids, string, createLayerIfMissing = true )` to set the layer of several objects, and create the layer if it does not exist yet , no return value

 these are implemented with 3 overloads and optional parameters:
 ```fsharp